ezamora0646/LMS-Data/README.md

 ## Executive Summary
-* Vendor impact varies widely: Higher cost does not consistently translate to better performance.
+* **Vendor impact varies widely:** Higher cost does not consistently translate to better performance.
 For instance, BizLibrary and Skillsoft deliver *above-average* assessment scores (78.0 and 81.2) and engagement scores (6.2 and 4.9) at **costs 20% below the average** ($218.98 and $223.12 vs. $278.77).
 In contrast, Coursera and Go1, with **average costs over $300** per learner, deliver *lower than average* assessment scores (69.7 and 72.5) and feedback ratings (3.4 and 1.6).

-* Saturation does not equal effectiveness: Two vendors—Traliant and Ninjio—account for 37% of all assignments, active across 5+ locations and multiple quarters.
-However, their engagement scores (4.9 and 5.5) and feedback ratings (3.1 and 2.9) sit near or below the overall average, indicating benefit from continued performance tracking to motivate their continued use.
+* **Saturation does not equal effectiveness:** Two vendors—Traliant and Ninjio—account for *37% of all assignments*, active across 5+ locations and multiple quarters.
+However, their engagement scores (4.9 and 5.5) and feedback ratings (3.1 and 2.9) sit near the overall average, indicating benefit from performance tracking to motivate their continued use.

 * **Location outcomes are vendor- and delivery-dependent:** Reno, which balances hybrid, online, and instructor-led formats, records the *highest engagement (5.4) and feedback ratings (4.0).* It sources from vendors like Traliant and BizLibrary, whose training programs span key content areas.
 In contrast, San Leandro, relying heavily on BizLibrary and online formats, sees *engagement dip to 3.8 and feedback fall to 2.2.*